lreynolds188/ATechSol/docs/guides/Nextcloud.md

 Once your 2FA application is ready, go to the RealVNC website, sign in, and setup 2FA.

+NOTE: If you are only configuring Nextcloud for a local network you can stop here.
+To access, type the Nextcloud server's IP address in a browser and follow the setup guide.

 <br/><br/>

 <h2>Exposing Server to the Internet</h2>

 ### NginX Reverse Proxy Virtual Machine
-There will be 2 virtual machines that will be responsible for hosting your server.
-The first of these machines will store your Nextcloud instance, while the second will store the NginX reverse proxy.
-I decided to install Ubuntu 20.04 on my host machine but you may use whatever OS you prefer.
-Once the server has a fresh OS installation, install VirtualBox or your preferred virtualization software and download the latest image of Ubuntu Server (.iso).

-Once the virutalization software is installed create 2 new virtual machines.
-Set both the server hard drives to be dynamically allocated, giving the NginX server a maximum of 8gb and the Nextcloud server whatever remaining space is available, preferably leaving around 10gb free for the host machine.

-After creating the virtual machines, go into the network settings of each and set the mode to "bridged".
-This sets the machines as independent hosts on the network allowing visibility.
+Create a new virtual machine for the NginX Reverse Proxy.
+Set it up the same as the Nextcloud server with the hard drive as dynamically allocated with maximum of 8gb and the network mode "bridged".

 <br/>